idexus/Sharp.UI/README.md

 # Overview
-__Sharp.UI__ allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code (with Hot Reload) using fluent methods, without the need for XAML.
+__Sharp.UI__ allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code (with Hot Reload Win/Mac) using fluent methods, without the need for XAML.
 It is a wrapper library, mostly auto-generated.

 ### Hot Reload Example (VS2022 Mac)